woak973/JPTube/README.md

 ## About JPTube
 ![JPTube UI](https://github.com/user-attachments/assets/42e33aae-992c-4dae-8067-ce707310d57b)
 JPTube is an alternative frontend for YouTube.
 It uses [LuanRT/YouTube.js](https://github.com/LuanRT/YouTube.js) to retrieve information.
-JPTube is built using Nuxt and Vuetify.
+JPTube is built using Nuxt3 and Vuetify.

 ### Backend

-JPTube can also use a backend to retrieve information.
+If your current IP is banned or restricted, JPTube can also use a backend to retrieve information.
 You can deploy the Deno backend from [JPTube-server](https://github.com/woak973/JPTube-server) and Node.js backend from [JPTube-server-node](https://github.com/woak973/JPTube-server-node).

 ### Environment Variables